jrocia/Integration-ASoC-and-Gitlab/README.md

 # Integration AppScan on Cloud (ASoC) and Gitlab
 Yaml file and Dockerfile giving ideas in how to integrate ASoC and Gitlab

-<b><h1>SAST:</b></h1><br>
-Based in 3 components:<br>
-1 - a Dockerfile to generate a image container where download ASOC command line client and some tools to be used by Gitlab image Pipeline<br>
-2 - YAML project file with a scan job to be used in a YAML project file<br>
-3 - some variable that could be on YAML project file or be add directly on Gitlab Project (Settings > CI/CD and expand the Variables)<br>

-Features:
-- Downloadable artifact scan report
-- Parameterizable Security Gate

 Scan Job
 ![image](https://user-images.githubusercontent.com/69405400/144601178-9bc8c675-a2dd-44c4-a312-908800be1472.png)